Apptainer tutorial

 Result = PASS

-As an example, assume it is desirable to develop some code on the basis of the cuda_based.sif image created in the Building images section.
+As an example, assume it is desirable to develop some code on the basis of the cuda_based.sif image created in the Example: CUDA-enabled container.
 Building from the original cuda_based.def file can take ~ 4 minutes.
 However, if the *.sif file is already available, building on top of it, via a dev_on_cuda_based.def file as below, takes ~ 2 minutes.
-This is already a time saving factor of 2 in this case.
+This is already a time saving factor of 2.

 # Header